terenkur/terrenkur/README.md

 subscriber of the configured channel and fetch channel point rewards when authorized as the streamer.

+To avoid requesting these scopes from every viewer, generate a Twitch OAuth token for the streamer account (for example via https://twitchapps.com/tmi/) and store it in the backend `.env` file as `TWITCH_STREAMER_TOKEN`.
+When deploying to Render or another hosting platform, set the `TWITCH_STREAMER_TOKEN` environment variable there with a valid token.

 3. Run the backend and frontend:

 ```bash